Car & Machine Fetish

 Clinical lineage and links to object-sexuality

-Mechanophilia's clearest research footing comes indirectly, through work on object-sexuality more broadly.
+Mechanophilia's clearest research footing comes indirectly, through work on object sexuality more broadly.
 The term "object sexuality" entered use in the 1970s around Eija-Riitta Berliner-Mauer, who married the Berlin Wall in 1979, and gained worldwide visibility when Erika Eiffel held a commitment ceremony with the Eiffel Tower in 2007 and founded the online community OS Internationale in 2008.
 Clinical sexologist Amy Marsh's 2010 survey of 21 OS-Internationale members, published in the Electronic Journal of Human Sexuality, argued that object sexuality looks more like a rare orientation than a trauma-driven pathology.
-A later behavioural study by Simner, Hughes & Sagiv (2019) in Scientific Reports found markedly elevated rates of autism (about 38% of their object-sexual sample versus none of 88 controls) and of synaesthesia: including object-personification synaesthesia, which can make inanimate things feel imbued with character.
+A later behavioural study by Simner, Hughes & Sagiv (2019) in Scientific Reports found markedly elevated rates of autism (38% of their object-sexual sample, 13 of 34, versus none of 88 controls) and of synaesthesia, including object-personification synaesthesia, which can make inanimate things feel imbued with character.
 Whether those findings extend specifically to vehicle-directed mechanophilia has not been tested.

 In practice

 Expression varies widely.
-Many who report the interest simply find particular vehicles aesthetically and sensually compelling, and the attraction can shade into, and overlap with, broader car and motorsport enthusiast culture.
-A smaller subset describe deep emotional or romantic bonds with a specific machine (naming it, attributing personality to it, treating it as a partner) which places them squarely within object-sexuality.
+Many who report the interest describe finding particular vehicles aesthetically and sensually compelling without any attachment to one machine in particular.
+That is not enthusiast culture in an intense form: car enthusiasm is a large, ordinary, non-sexual hobby, and mechanophilia is neither its extreme end nor its logical conclusion.
+A smaller subset describe deep emotional or romantic bonds with a specific machine, naming it, attributing personality to it and treating it as a partner, which places them squarely within object sexuality.
 Because the focus is inanimate property, expression is largely private and centred on a chosen machine.

 Psychology